top of page

 What Original Medicare doesn't cover

 Prescription drug coverage is not covered under Original Medicare if you have to go to a pharmacy and pick up your medicines.
-It is important that you understand that regardless of whether you take medications or not you need to enroll in a qualified prescription drug plan, or a plan that includes prescription drug coverage.
+You must understand that regardless of whether you take medications or not you need to enroll in a qualified prescription drug plan, or a plan that includes prescription drug coverage.
 Not enrolling into a plan when you are eligible holds a penalty.
 Therefore, look for a Medicare Advantage with Prescription Drugs (MAPD) plan or a stand-alone Prescription Drug Plan (PDP) plan to ensure that you are covered.

 Looking for coverage from private insurance carriers talk to a local licensed broker to get detailed information about the plan(s) that you are interested in.
 Whether it is a Medicare Supplement plan, Medicare Advantage, or a stand-alone Prescription drug plan, a broker is an excellent resource to allow you to take care of your healthcare on your terms and that fits your lifestyle.